cosmos/cosmos-sdk/x/group/spec/03_messages.md

 ## Msg/CreateProposal

-A new group account can be created with the `MsgCreateProposalRequest`, which has a group account address, a list of proposers addresses, a list of messages to execute if the proposal is accepted and some optional metadata bytes.
+A new group account can be created with the `MsgCreateProposal`, which has a group account address, a list of proposers addresses, a list of messages to execute if the proposal is accepted and some optional metadata bytes.
 An optional `Exec` value can be provided to try to execute the proposal immediately after proposal creation.
 Proposers signatures are considered as yes votes in this case.

 +++ https://github.com/cosmos/cosmos-sdk/blob/6f58963e7f6ce820e9b33f02f06f7b96f6d2e347/proto/cosmos/group/v1beta1/tx.proto#L218-L239